HHS gets specific: ACA’s essential benefits

-On the Stephen Colbert show this week, Stephen talked to a CEO who has written a book about our broken health care system.
+On the The Colbert Report this week, Stephen Colbert talked to a CEO who has written a book about our broken health care system.
 What Colbert concluded was that what we need is “basic cable” … not “premium cable.”
 Coincidentally, the U.S. Department of Health and Human Services (HHS) yesterday released its final regulation about what essential benefits the health reform law should include.
 What’s “basic” in health care is an issue of heated debate.
 Individuals and groups as diverse as cancer advocates, children’s hospitals, parents of disabled children, physical therapists, dentists, and optometrists have been waiting for final clarification from HHS.
 Will the services they value be included in the insurance plans you choose?
 If you missed this debate, there are some things you need to know.

 Essentially good news

 The good news is that within eight months (October 2013), you will be able to log on to a web site in your state and see what health plans will be offered individuals and small employer groups as of January 1, 2014.
 That is the date that these “marketplaces” or “exchanges” for health insurance will “go live” and you can sign up for a plan.
 (If you work for an employer with more than 50 employees that offers you benefits already, this does not apply to you … at least not yet.
 You probably already have access to all of these benefits.)

 If you are an individual without insurance hoping to get coverage through the Affordable Care Act (ACA), what types of treatments and services will be included in the plans offered through these marketplaces?
 If you work for a small employer who has not yet been able to afford to offer you insurance coverage, the exchanges will help your employer provide insurance coverage to you and other employees.
 But what will you actually get from that insurance?
 That’s the big question.